In this article, we are going to show you the mistakes that you should not make to ensure a successful onboarding of new employees.

-Until today, it is common for teams to be informed of the arrival of a new employee on the same day.
-Most of the time, recently hired people enter their position realizing that they are not expected by the teams already in place.
+Until now, it is common that teams are informed of the arrival of a new employee on the same day.
+Most of the time, newly hired people start their job only to find that they are not expected by the existing teams.

-Very often, they realize that no one know their name and no equipment has been provided for their arrival.
-This tends to leave a negative first impression of the company.
-Therefore, it is essential to warn former employees.
+Very often, they find that no one knows their names and no materials were planned for their arrival.
+This tends to leave a negative first impression on the company.
+Therefore, it is essential to notify former employees.

-If you have a newspaper or newsletter in your company, you can use them to introduce the new employee.
-You can also introduce him more informally in an internal meeting.
+If you have a journal or a newsletter in your company, you can use them to introduce the new employee.
+You can also make a more informal presentation at an internal meeting.

-Note that the more former employees feel they know the new employee, the warmer the welcome will be.
+Note that the more the former employees feel they know the new employee, the warmer the welcome.

-It is important to determine a sponsor in addition to communication with the teams.
-This person will be responsible for integrating the new employee.
-He will be his reference in case he has a question concerning the company to facilitate his integration.
-Support should be provided as long as necessary and not to be limited to the first days or weeks.
+It is important to determine a sponsor to complement communication with the teams.
+This person will be responsible for onboarding the new employee.
+He will also be his referent to answer questions about the company to facilitate his onboarding.

 One of the most time-consuming tasks is filling out administrative forms.
-Indeed, this mission can take several hours or even days.
-It is valuable time wasted by new employees as well as the human resources department and the entire group.
-Every hour spent on reading explanatory manuals or signing documents is a non-optimized hour.
-In fact, new comers could have used this time to familiarize themselves with their new tasks.
-This administrative burden extends the time required for a new employee to achieve full productivity.
+In fact, this mission can take several hours or even several days.
+It is valuable time that the new employees as well as the human resources department and the entire group waste.
+It should be noted that each hour spent on reading manuals or signing documents is a non-optimized hour.
+In fact, new comers could have devoted this time to get familiar with their new tasks.
+This administrative burden extends the time required for the new employee to reach full productivity.

-One of the common mistakes during onboarding is giving the newly recruited too much information.
-Actually, introducing a new work environment is already a source of significant information to manage.
+One of the most common mistakes during onboarding is giving too much information to new recruits.
+Indeed, introducing a new work environment is already a source of significant information to manage.

-The role of any company is to help the newly recruited to get the information they need at the right time.
+The role of any company is to help new hires get the information they need at the right time.

-With digital adoption platforms such as Picomto, you are able to train your employees in real time.
-This form of learning helps new employees to learn quickly by following instructions.
-With digital solutions, you can break down your training into smaller modules.
-This will make it easier and more sustainable for employees to retain information.
+With digital adoption platforms like Picomto, you can train employees in real time.
+This way of learning helps new employees to learn quickly by following instructions.
+With digital solutions, you can also breakdown your training into small modules.
+This will make it easier for new employees to retain information in the long term.

-6. Limiting onboarding at the end of the first day
+6. Limiting onboarding to the end of the first day

-Another common mistake is to think once the first day of integration is over, onboarding is over.
-Yet, it does not stop there.
-In reality, the first day is just the beginning.
-A few days are not enough for a newly recruited person to assimilate and understand the different procedures and culture of the company.
-In fact, the support of a new recruit is carried out from hiring, adaptation to taking the position.
-In addition, the integration into the company continues beyond the trial period (integration period for new comers).
+Another common mistake is to think that once the first day of integration is over, onboarding is over.
+However, it does not end there.
+In fact, the first day is just the beginning.
+A few days are not enough for a new recruit to assimilate and understand the different procedures and culture of the company.
+Indeed, the accompaniment of a new recruit is carried out from hiring to adaptation to taking up the position.
+In addition, you should know that onboarding in the company continues beyond the trial period (onboarding period for newcomers).

-7. Absence of feedback throughout the onboarding process
+7. Lack of feedback throughout the onboarding process

-Picomto is a digital solution that provides the necessary information to new employees.
-This digital tool also allows to train new employees in order to make them operational more quickly.
+Picomoto is a digital solution that provides the necessary information to new employees.
+This digital tool also helps to train new employees to make them operational more quickly.